enasequence/read_docs/retrieval/programmatic-access/advanced-search.rst

 -----------------------------------

-The easiest way to explore the fields you can use for your search is the `ENA Advanced Search <https://www.ebi.ac.uk/ena/browser/advanced-search>`_ quwey builder but you can also output the full list in the Portal API by looking up the **searchFields** for each result:
+The easiest way to explore the fields you can use for your search is the `ENA Advanced Search <https://www.ebi.ac.uk/ena/browser/advanced-search>`_ query builder but you can also output the full list in the Portal API by looking up the **searchFields** for each result:

 .. code-block:: bash